snarkdotart/snarkcontract/README.md

 SnarkERC721 | [0x7237e6d335BF0158888Ace73F64Aa3b8c8140F93](https://etherscan.io/address/0x7237e6d335BF0158888Ace73F64Aa3b8c8140F93#code)
 SnarkStorage | [0x3007b07667826a4a4aa17a7619e46dd0f0e75157](https://etherscan.io/address/0x3007b07667826a4a4aa17a7619e46dd0f0e75157#code)

-[Truffle framework](https://www.trufflesuite.com/truffle) and [Ganache](https://www.trufflesuite.com/ganache) is required to run tests of the contracts.

-When developing contracts the [openzeppelin](https://openzeppelin.org) library was used.\
 The contract inheritance is as follows:
 ``` solidity
 contract SnarkBase is Ownable
 contract SnarkLoan is Ownable